JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/workflows/workflows.rst

 Part 2: Add ground state and band structure tasks
 =================================================

+.. warning:: The exercise text for parts 1-3 are due to be updated on Monday.

 After the relaxation, we want to run a ground state calculation to save a ``.gpw`` file, which we subsequently want